A few days ago I found an interesting tweet: the posted code runs faster on Java, rather than on Go.

 Small Important Details

-This case reminds me to try to be more careful on migrating (or “translating”) from old code base to the new one, especially when the new code base uses other language or tech.
-Small but important details, especially language-specific behaviors and how it will affect your new code base should be thoroughly considered.
+This case reminds me to try to be more careful on migrating (or “translating”) from old codebase to the new one, especially when the new codebase uses other language or tech.
+Small but important details, especially language-specific behaviors and how it will affect the new codebase should be thoroughly considered.

 Seasoned Devs Think Alike

-On the first post, there’s a lot of developers that thinks the same: try to remove the debugging codes (reference: 1, 2, 3) or maybe the JVM do some magic-magic that the Go and Rust don’t (I don’t understand this one as well).
-That means if you ask something to other developers, you must tell them what have you tried and done to the code.
+On the first post, there’s a lot of developers who think the same: try to remove the debugging codes (reference: 1, 2, and 3) or maybe the JVM does some magic-magic that the Go and Rust don’t (I don’t understand this one as well).
+That means if you ask other developers something, you must tell them what you’ve tried and done.

 Safer Language Will Save You HOURS of Debugging

-Because we now understand that the problem is the math is done in an incorrect variable type, you instantly notice that C runs faster too, because it was done in a int
+Because we now understand that the problem is the math is done in an incorrect variable type, you instantly notice that C runs faster too, because it was done in a int.
+Since there are no errors from C to tell that the calculation causes overflow, the function runs incorrectly, as confirmed by @jauhararifin10 themselves.

-Imagine if this happens in much larger scale codes.
+Imagine if this happens in much larger-scale codebases.
 If you didn’t catch this during rewriting it, then you’ll catch it on production :).